cylondata/twister2/docs/documentation/concepts/communication/communication-model.md

 Communication Operation
 -----------------------

-A communication operation is defined by, set of source ids, set of target ids, a message receiver, a partial message receiver and set of edge ids.
+A communication operation is defined by, set of source IDs, set of target IDs, a message receiver, a partial message receiver and set of edge IDs.

 Detecting termination
 ---------------------

 Because we are working on a distributed setting with a communication having multiple steps, termination of the operation needs to be detected.